 Bard on the Beach Shakespeare Festival was established in 1990 with a mandate to provide Vancouver residents and tourists with affordable, accessible Shakespearean productions of the finest quality.
 The Festival began as an Equity Co-op, funded primarily by a Canada Council Explorations grant awarded to Artistic Director and Founder Christopher Gaze.
 A fully professional, not-for-profit theatre company, Bard on the Beach now engages thirty actors each season as well as a team of exceptional directors, designers, and technicians; it is also supported by more than 250 volunteers.
 The productions consistently receive both critical and audience acclaim, and repeatedly play to sold-out houses.

-Attendance at Bard on the Beach has grown dramatically over the years, from 6,000 in 1990 to over 100,000 in 2016.
-More than 1.6 million patrons have enjoyed the Bard experience over its 28 seasons.
-Its operating budget has grown from $35,000 in 1990 to almost $7 million in 2017.
-The programming has expanded from one play to four each season, and from 34 performances in its inaugural year to over 200 in 2017.
+Attendance at Bard on the Beach has grown dramatically over the years, from 6,000 in 1990 to 100,000 in 2017.
+More than 1.6 million patrons have enjoyed the Bard experience over its past 28 seasons.
+Its operating budget has grown from $35,000 in 1990 to almost $7 million in 2018.
+The programming has expanded from one play to at least four each season, and from 34 performances in its inaugural year to almost 200 in 2018.